"You're driving me insane." ... "I think I'm going crazy."

-Other times, we use it to describe ourselves when we are feeling a little out of sync with the rest of the world.
+Words like "insane", "insanity", and "crazy" are used freely in our culture.
+But what do they really mean?
+Often, we use the term "insane" to describe someone who is just a little bit different like an eccentric but lovable aunt or an obnoxious neighbor.
+At other times, we use it to describe ourselves when we feel a little out of sync with the rest of the world.
 If you're going through a stressful or busy time in your life, you might feel distracted or anxious.
 Although these feelings are perfectly normal, you may find yourself proclaiming, "I think I've lost my mind.
-I'm going crazy."
+I'm going insane."

 The answers to these questions are more complex than you might think.

 "How do you know I'm mad?" said Alice.

 "You must be," said the Cat, "or you wouldn't have come here."

 Throughout history, as far back as Biblical times and probably even earlier than that, there was an acknowledgment that some individuals could not conform to social norms and conventions.
 All kinds of labels have been applied to these people:

 The kinds of people and behaviors fitting these labels have varied throughout the ages, and methods of treatment have changed as well.

 In Greek and Roman civilizations, behaviors we might call "insane" today were actually perceived as signs of a special connection to the divine.
 If someone had a hallucination and heard a voice telling them to murder someone, it didn't mean they were ill.
 This meant they were touched by the gods.
 However, they did experiment with medical treatments for various delusions and other inappropriate public behavior.

 At the other end of the spectrum, there have been cultures in which simply holding a controversial opinion was enough to make people call you "insane."
 In the 1970s, for example, the Soviet Union proclaimed that anyone who disagreed with their regime was mentally ill, leading to mass hospitalizations of Soviet dissenters.